PIE vs PIH vs Melasma: The Complete Hyperpigmentation Guide for Brown & Black Skin

 About AMVital's Approach

 AMVital formulates turmeric-based skincare specifically for melanin-rich skin prone to hyperpigmentation.
-Our products combine organic turmeric extract with kojic acid at effective concentrations—addressing both melanin production and inflammation.
+Our products combine organic turmeric extract with kojic acid at effective concentrations.

 Safe, Effective Brightening for Melanin-Rich Skin